Jessie James Decker Shares Throwback Breastfeeding Photo With Her 7-Week-Old Son

 The breastfeeding photo comes amid Jessie being very candid about her weight loss journey since becoming a mom of three.

-Earlier this year, Decker confessed that bouncing back after baby was actually pretty different for her the third time around when compared to how she got back in shape after welcoming her first two children into the world.
+Earlier this year, Decker confessed that bouncing back after her baby was actually pretty different for her the third time around when compared to how she got back in shape after welcoming her first two children into the world.

 “Losing weight after the third baby, it felt very different to me than the first and second.
 With the first one, I didn’t know what I was doing at all,” she shared, per Daily Mail.